-Given the strict financial requirements imposed by NYC co-ops during the board application process, REBNY financial statements are most often used when dealing with the purchase and sale of co-op apartments.
-Virtually all professional co-op NYC listing agents will ask buyers to submit a completed REBNY financial statement as part of the offer submission process.
+REBNY Financial Statements are most often used when dealing with the purchase and sale of co-op apartments because of the strict financial requirements imposed by NYC co-ops during the board application process.
+All experienced co-op NYC listing agents will ask buyers to submit a completed REBNY Financial Statement as part of the offer submission process.

-Co-op board rejections happen frequently in NYC, and the last thing you want is for the rejection to perhaps be a result of the buyer not necessarily passing all of the board’s financial requirements.
-Therefore, despite the invasiveness of the REBNY financial statement it’s actually in the potential buyer’s best interest to complete and submit this document.
+Co-op board rejections happen frequently in NYC, and the last thing you want is for the rejection to possibly be a result of the buyer not necessarily passing all of the board’s financial requirements.
+It’s therefore in your best interest as a buyer to complete the REBNY Financial Statement even if you feel that it’s somewhat invasive.

 Working with an experienced buyer’s agent (who also offers you a buyer closing credit to save you money on the purchase) will help ensure that you are fully informed about the nuances and different requirements for each co-op before you’ve invested too much time in something which may not be the right fit.

-What are the instructions for completing a REBNY financial statement?
+Here are the instructions for completing each section of the REBNY Financial Statement:

 Co-ops often look for anything between one to three years of post-closing liquidity.
 In some cases, the amount the board is looking for is also related to how strong your ‘debt to income’ ratio is (more on this below).